Clinician Wellbeing Network

 The Clinician Wellbeing Network (CWN) is a behavioral health clinician support program established specifically to address the health and wellbeing of clinicians to ensure quality care for individuals with substance use disorders.
 In addition, the program seeks to enhance clinician compassion satisfaction; build confidence, connection, and community among providers; create resilience; and ultimately support workforce retention.

-The CWN offers peer collaboration, wellness activities, consultation, training, and other incentives for addiction counselors, mental health, and behavioral health providers involved in addressing substance use and co-occurring disorders.
+The CWN offers opportunities for addiction counselors, mental health, and behavioral health providers involved in addressing substance use and co-occurring disorders. to connect.
+We provide peer collaboration, wellness activities, consultation, continuing education trainings and more.

 The program will implement, measure and evaluate initiatives that focus on the overall wellbeing of clinicians, including mental, physical, professional, and social health.
-We believe the caregiver's health is an ethical imperative for the integrity of our professional and educational systems to ensure quality care for those we serve
+Supporting wellness is an ethical imperative for the integrity of our professional and to ensure quality care for those we serve.

 Are you looking for ways to prevent burnout and compassion fatigue?
 Do you want to feel more satisfied in the work you do.
 Discover some of the answers in this podcast!
 Tune in and learn about how self-compassion, burnout, and compassion fatigue all play a role in the importance of self-care.
 This topic and others will inform, entertain, and enhance your overall wellbeing.
 It is important to take care of ourselves well as we are in service to others.